eaedk/python-homeworks/umbrella/readme.md

 - She will keep her umbrella in her bag if the weather is `sunny` or `cloudy`.
 - She will always start the day with the umbrella in her bag, no matter the previous day's weather.

+**Instruction**
+In `solution.py`, implement the function left empty for that purpose.
-Write a function that takes a list of weathers and returns how many times Simone will take her umbrella out of her bag.
+The function takes a list of weathers and should return how many times Simone will take her umbrella out of her bag.

 **Examples**: